 How much does a Chief Cataloging Librarian make in the United States?
-The average Chief Cataloging Librarian salary in the United States is $69,200 as of May 31, 2019, but the range typically falls between $58,100 and $86,000.
+The average Chief Cataloging Librarian salary in the United States is $71,400 as of November 25, 2020, but the range typically falls between $59,900 and $88,700.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.

 Includes base and annual incentives

 These charts show the average base salary (core compensation), as well as the average total cash compensation for the job of Chief Cataloging Librarian in the United States.
 The base salary for Chief Cataloging Librarian ranges from $59,900 to $88,700 with the average base salary of $71,400.
 The total cash compensation, which includes base, and annual incentives, can vary anywhere from $59,900 to $88,700 with the average total cash compensation of $71,400.